 The Ram Utilization Report helps you analyze the utilization of dedicated RAM blocks such as URAM and block RAM as well as Distributed RAM primitives.
 By default, the report considers the entire design but it can be limited to specific hierarchies using the -cell switch.
 The report can be generated after synthesis and any implementation step but is only available from the Tcl command line.

-The RAM Utilization Report is most effective on memories inferred by Vivado 2019.2 or later.
-It allows the user to compare the RTL Memory Array with the actual physical implementation in the FPGA.
+The RAM Utilization Report is most effective on memories inferred by Vivado synthesis because you can compare the RTL Memory Array with the actual physical implementation in the FPGA.

 The report shows: